sebmartel/eventservice/README.md

 cache could explicitely remove the entries in the sorted map whenever invoked to keep things tidy.

-If the sorted property is the arrival time, another option could be to leverage the fact that this is the same key as the ttl cache and use an AtomicReferenceArray of size 2^n -1 large enough to cover the ttl in milliseconds (or whatever other granularity).
+If the sorted property is the arrival time, another option is to leverage the fact that this ttl is known in advance and can be used to both order and evict in the sorted cache.
+It cannot be used as a key to ensure uniqueness however so the tll cache is still needed.

-Each of array position, or bucket, is easily accessible by masking the upper bits representing the timestamp used for ordering.
+An AtomicReferenceArray of size 2^n -1 large enough to cover the ttl in milliseconds (or whatever other granularity) can be the backing store.
+Each array position, or bucket, is easily accessible by masking off the upper bits representing the timestamp used for ordering.
 Storing the events in a ConcurrentSkipListMap yields a logN insertion time, but the N is bounded by the number of transactions over the slice of time allocated for each bucket.
-For 100,000 tps hashed into a bucket for a 1ms interval is about 1000 items: this N is very small.
+For 100,000 tps hashed into a bucket holdiong a 1ms interval results in to 100 items: this N is very small.

-What is gained by any of these options is more predictable use of space for many concurrent GET /items, bounded by O(2N) with N being the total number of items returned, instead of O(MN) with M being the total number of concurrent GET.
+What is gained by any of these options is more predictable use of space for many concurrent GET /items.
+The result is a O(2N) use of space with N being the total number of items returned, instead of O(MN) with M being the total number of concurrent GET.